 The Fed will always do what is best for The Fed, which is to say that they will always do what is best for the obscenely rich banking families of Europe and America who own it.
 They don’t care about what is best for America.

-Written by Dr. Tom Barrett for and published by iPatriot ~ April 10, 2017.
+Written by Dr. Tom Barrett and published at Conservative Truth ~ April 10, 2017.

 FAIR USE NOTICE: This site contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 We are making such material available in our efforts to advance understanding of environmental, political, human rights, economic, democracy, scientific, and social justice issues, etc. We believe this constitutes a ‘fair use’ of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U. S. C. Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 For more information go to: http://www.law.cornell.edu/uscode/17/107.shtml